ischyron/movie_library_manager/README.md

-Media Hygiene Agents — Movie Library Scanner
+Movie Library Manager — Movie Library Scanner

 Overview
 - Scans a movie library to find likely low-quality encodes and "lost" leaf folders that contain no valid videos (or only 0-byte videos).